 - Temporary orders: Basis the evidence and witnesses presented in the trial, the court passes a temporary order

 - Final order: In this last step of the divorce filing process, the court issues the final order, dissolving the marriage.

 Why do you need a good Lawyer for Divorce?

-When wife denies to give divorce, you should always plan for a good lawyer who will help you with the contested divorce proceedings.
-Contested divorce is an exhausting process and a good lawyer can help you manage all the paperwork and give you expert advice.
+When a wife refuses to give a divorce, you should always plan for a good lawyer who will help you with the contested divorce proceedings.
+A contested divorce is an exhausting process and a good lawyer can help you manage all the paperwork and give you expert advice.

-In conclusion, when wife denies to give divorce, then it is best to first attempt a mutual divorce route so that the process is less emotionally taxing and leads to a faster closure.
-However, if after many attempts, mutual divorce does not seem to be a possibility then you should seek expert advice of a good divorce lawyer and go for contested divorce route.
+In conclusion, when a wife denies to give a divorce, then it is best to first attempt a mutual divorce route so that the process is less emotionally taxing and leads to a faster closure.
+However, if, after many attempts, mutual divorce does not seem to be a possibility, then you should seek expert advice from a good divorce lawyer and go for a contested divorce route.